DirPA: Addressing Prior Shift in Imbalanced Few-shot Crop-type Classification: Results

 \section{Results}

 Cohen's kappa serves as our main validation and evaluation metric.
 In addition, in order to analyze the trade-off between overall system robustness, overall performance, and class-specific performance, we also report \emph{overall classification accuracy} $a_\text{OA}$ (micro-averaged) and \emph{F1-score} (macro-averaged). \Cref{tab:results_BE,tab:results_EE,tab:results_LV,tab:results_LT,tab:results_PT,tab:results_SI,tab:results_SK,tab:results_ES} show the test metrics for each country and algorithm.
+Furthermore, a visual representation of performance gains in relation to a country's Gini coefficient (\cf \cref{tab:gini}) and the Bhattacharyya distance between the test set and each few-shot training set (\cf \cref{tab:dBEuroCropsML}) is shown in \cref{fig:results_bubbles,fig:results_bubbles_lv3}.
 The postfix \gls{gl:dirpa} is appended to the name of the loss function if the \gls{gl:dirpa} method has been utilized.
 All test metrics are reported using the best-performing model, measured by validation kappa.
 In addition to the most-granular classification results on \gls{gl:hcat} level \num{6}, we also report test accuracies and F1-scores on broader land cover classes (\gls{gl:hcat} level \num{3}).
+Note that the training process does not directly leverage the hierarchical structure of the dataset and is performed only at the granular class level \num{6}.
 Predictions at level \num{3} are derived by mapping the predicted level \num{6} crop type to its corresponding parent category within the hierarchical structure.
-Furthermore, a visual representation of performance gains in relation to a country's Gini coefficient (\cf \cref{tab:gini}) and the Bhattacharyya distance between the test set and each few-shot training set (\cf \cref{tab:dBEuroCropsML}) is shown in \cref{fig:results_bubbles,fig:results_bubbles_lv3}.
+In the $1$-shot scenarios, \gls{gl:ce} and \gls{gl:ce} \gls{gl:ros} yield identical results, since no oversampling occurs when each class is expected to have only one sample.
+Given the architectural differences between \gls{gl:presto} and our pre-trained model, we evaluate the results independently from the main comparison.